SONIA BAHL

 Screenplays.
 Books.
 Advertising.
 Notes to self.
 Grocery lists.

-A month after its launch, Amazon India celebrated the novel as “The Rising Summer Star” and Sonia as one of the Indian Women Writers To Watch Out For.
+Amazon India celebrated the novel as a “Rising Summer Star,” and Sonia was named one of the Indian Women Writers to Watch Out For.

 #BOOKS